Draw a diagram

 You describe your enterprise once, as text.
 Two editor extensions render that single model across every layer — so the same source serves the boardroom and the codebase.

 Built on open standards — ArchiMate 3.2 and BPMN 2.0 — with everything as plain, diffable text.
-Nothing is locked in: the technical views are standard Mermaid, and your files stay readable with or without our tooling.
+Nothing is locked in: the technical views are standard PlantUML and Mermaid, and your files stay readable with or without our tooling.

 Both the methodology and Transitrix Studio are public.
 The methodology specification lives at github.com/transitrix/methodology.
 Transitrix Studio — an editor extension and CLI — installs into VS Code, Cursor, VSCodium, Windsurf and IntelliJ IDEA; see the install options.
 Source at github.com/transitrix/transitrix-studio.
+For the exact shape of every notation, see the DSL examples reference.

 If you are evaluating Transitrix for a pilot or want to follow the work, reach out at hello@transitrix.com.